 Animal ordinances encourage responsible pet ownership.
 Owning a pet is a privilege, but also a big responsibility.
 Animal laws protect public health and safety and keep owners from allowing their animals to be a nuisance to their neighbors.
 These laws also protect animals from cruel treatment, neglect, and injury.
-The Animal Services Unit is currently comprised of four animal services officers: Officers Shephard and Voltin, and we currently have two vacancies.
+The Animal Services Unit is currently comprised of four animal services officers: Officers Nuss, Shephard, Sydow, and Voltin.

 Broomfield Animal Services is committed to the delivery of effective, courteous, and responsive animal management services to the residents of Broomfield.
 Animal Services enforces all animal-related ordinances for the City and County of Broomfield.
 We provide the following core services: